cloudyah2015/python-challenge/README.md

 # python-challenge
-We will look at two sepearte analysis
+We will look at two separate analysis where we will utlize Python coding

 This challange will utilize skills in python to run scripts and analysis on financial data such as Profit and Losses over a specific time period.
 We will highlight the greatest increase in profits and the greatest decrease in profites over a specific time period